Updated - September 2024

 Room on the Broom:

 Room on the Broom is a classroom favorite and being able to retell the story is an important skill for all students to have.
-With Microsoft Flip, students can easily retell the entire story without ever having to leave the app.
+With Canva or Adobe Express, students can easily retell the entire story without ever having to leave the app.
 Here’s how:

-4. Once finished, students may watch each other’s videos to see if they sequenced everything correctly.
+Once finished, students may download and share their videos on Padlet or Wakelet, where they can watch each other’s videos to see if they sequenced everything correctly.

 Here’s another interACTIVE way to get your students retelling the story Stellaluna!
-After reading, have your students use the Microsoft Flip stickers to retell the events.
+After reading, have your students use Canva or Adobe Express elements to retell the events.
+Our example below used Flipgrid (RIP), but this activity can be easily completed in other platforms.
 Check it out below!

 Stumpkin: Halloween from Stumpkin’s Point of View